 U.S. Bancorp (USB) Stock Alert: Contact Robbins LLP for Information if Your Investment in U.S. Bancorp Caused You Financial Harm

-SAN DIEGO, Nov.
-22, 2022 (GLOBE NEWSWIRE) -- The Class: Robbins LLP reminds investors that a shareholder filed a class action on behalf of all purchasers of U.S. Bancorp USB securities between August 1, 2019 and July 28, 2022, for violations of the Securities Exchange Act of 1934.
+/EIN News/ -- SAN DIEGO, Nov.
+22, 2022 (GLOBE NEWSWIRE) -- The Class: Robbins LLP reminds investors that a shareholder filed a class action on behalf of all purchasers of U.S. Bancorp (NYSE: USB) securities between August 1, 2019 and July 28, 2022, for violations of the Securities Exchange Act of 1934.

 What Now: Similarly situated shareholders may be eligible to participate in the class action against U.S. Bancorp.
 Shareholders who want to be appointed lead plaintiff for the class must file their papers by December 27, 2022.
 A lead plaintiff is a representative party acting on behalf of other class members in directing the litigation.
 You do not have to participate in the case to be eligible for a recovery.
 For more information, click here.